ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 ast-grep then began retaining parser instances across files handled by the same worker, so repeated parser and language setup could be amortized.
 This did not replace the allocator fix—the runtime still needed sane construction—but it removed redundant application work that ast-grep controlled.
-In the next profile, `set_language` fell from a former 15.8% of worker CPU to 0.11%.
+Profiling before the change had put `set_language`—the call that installs a grammar into a parser—at 15.8% of worker CPU; in the next profile it measured 0.11%.
 The change worked so well that it exposed the next layer:

 | Exclusive area | Worker CPU |